Allan Kingdom

 Allan Kyariga (born January 6, 1994), better known by his stage name Allan Kingdom, is a Canadian rapper and record producer based in Saint Paul, Minnesota.
 He was a member of Thestand4rd along with Bobby Raps, Corbin, and Psymun.
-He was featured on Kanye West's single "All Day".
+He guest featured alongside Theophilus London and Paul McCartney on Kanye West's 2015 single "All Day", which received two Grammy Award nominations.

 Early life

-Allan Kyariga was born in Winnipeg, Manitoba to a South African father and a Tanzanian mother.
-In his youth, he moved to Wisconsin and eventually to Saint Paul, Minnesota.
+Allan Kyariga was born in Winnipeg, Manitoba, Canada, to a South African father and a Tanzanian mother.
+In his youth, he moved to the United States to Wisconsin, and eventually to Saint Paul, Minnesota.
 He studied at Woodbury High School, Creative Arts High School, and Minneapolis Institute of Production and Recording.

 Career

 In earlier releases, Kyariga used various aliases, including King Kyariga, The Northern Gentleman, and Peanut Butter Prince.

 Allan Kingdom's official debut mixtape, Trucker Music, was released in 2011.
 He was named "Best Hip Hop Artist of 2014" by City Pages.
 He was listed on Complex's "25 New Rappers to Watch Out For in 2014".

 In 2016, he released Northern Lights, which featured guest appearances from Chronixx, Jared Evan, DRAM, and Gloss Gang.
 In 2017, he released Lines.